You are here: Home > Support > Knowledge Base > Changing Feeder ID Formats

 A: This can occur when your project pulls feeder IDs from the master schedule.
 There are two solutions:

-• In the One-Line Diagram section of the project customization options, find the Transfer feeder IDs from master schedule if possible option.
+• In the One-Line Diagram / Single-Line Diagram section of the project customization options, find the Transfer feeder IDs from master schedule if possible option.
 Set this option to No and press the OK button.
 Then repeat the steps above.

-• Perform the steps above, but run the master Feeder IDs command (Master Feeder ID Schedule for Electrical RT) instead.
+• Perform the steps above, but run the master Feeder IDs command (Master Feeder ID Schedule for ElectroBIM) instead.
 Then repeat all of the steps above as written.

 • NOTE: Do not delete feeder IDs from the master schedule unless you’re sure they won’t be used for other projects.